 It allows you to simultaneously capture and correlate profiling information from the client, network and server.
 If the user presses a key or a mouse button it can be sent to the remote server over a dedicated port.

-instance of ETWControler receives the user events and logs them also as ETW events.
+ETWControler receives the user events and logs them also as ETW events.

 Additionally there is a "Slow" button which can be assigned to a mouse or keyboard hot key which logs a user configurable message to the local computer, network stream and the remote machine.
 With this hotkey you can create marker events where